Outreach

 Exoplanets and Life Beyond Earth

-I am also designing a separate course for Spring 2026 called "Exoplanets and Life Beyond Earth".
+I am also teaching another course called "Exoplanets and Life Beyond Earth".
 In this course, we will explore where life might exist beyond Earth, from hidden places in our solar system to distant exoplanets, and why we have not found extraterrestrial life yet.
 We will learn about possible signs of life and explore known exoplanets and discuss if they could be hospitable for life.
 Visit the LLwF website to sign-up!
 I will post the slideshows here after each class is completed.

 Special Olympics